-Simply spray the powder into your scalp, massages it in for a minute or so to absorb part of the oil, and then brushes the excess away, leaving cleaner, fresher hair.
+Simply spray the powder into your scalp, massages it for a minute or so to absorb part of the oil, and then brush the excess away, leaving cleaner, fresher hair.

 Dry shampoos have been around for years, but have recently gained popularity as a low-maintenance option to extend the time between washings.